An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

 - Support building assessment schemes, such as BREEAM, LEED and WELL.

-- For innovative products, an EPD will highlight the benefits of new and novel building materials in an industry that is increasingly focused on sustainability.
+- For innovative products, EPDs highlight the benefits of new and novel building materials in an industry that is increasingly focused on sustainability.

-- Provide a benchmark of environmental performance on which to improve through greater energy efficiency, transportation reduction, product design and material supply etc.
+- Provide a benchmark of environmental performance, so you can improve through greater energy efficiency, transportation reduction, product design and material supply etc. too.

 - What is an EPD?